Nilegfx/code-standard/README.md

 3. Simecolons:Required.

 4. Var: required, declare all variables at the top of each function.
-> Always remember that JavaScript does NOT have block scope, Only functions have scope.
+> Always remember that JavaScript does NOT have block scope, only functions have scope.

 ## 3. Do NOT use ...